BrendahKiragu/brendah-week-1-code-challenge-bank-transaction-app/README.md

  - View all transactions in a tabular format.

 ## Components
- .**App**: The main component that holds the state and renders other components.
+ **App**: The main component that holds the state and renders other components.
- .**Header**: Displays the header of the application.
+ **Header**: Displays the header of the application.
- .**SearchBar**: A component for the search input field.
+ **SearchBar**: A component for the search input field.
- .**TransactionForm**: A form for adding new transactions.
+ **TransactionForm**: A form for adding new transactions.
- .**TransactionTable**: Displays a list of transactions in a table format which can be deleted.
+ **TransactionTable**: Displays a list of transactions in a table format which can be deleted.

  ## Contributing
 If you'd like to contribute to this project, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.